hvmerode/junit-pipeline/README.md

   You are not actively working in this repo.
 * __target.base.path.external__ - The location (local directory) containing external Git repositories; this location is used communicate with the Azure DevOps test project.
+* __source.repository.name__ - The name of the main repository
 * __target.repository.name__ - The name of the repository used in the Git repository used for testing.
-Example: If a repository is used with the name "__myrepo__", the __target.repository.name__ used for testing the pipeline can be called "__myrepo-test__".
+Example: If a source repository is used with the name "__myrepo__", the __target.repository.name__ used for testing the pipeline can be called "__myrepo-test__".
+  _target.repository.name_ may not be equal to _source.repository.name_.
 * __azdo.user__ - User used in the Azure DevOps API calls.
 Can be the default name 'UserWithToken'.
 * __azdo.pat__ - The PAT (Personal Access Token) used in the Azure DevOps API calls.\
   See [Use personal access tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) how to create a PAT.\